HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 The process of reviewing schema changes utilizes Github's pull request (PR) feature.
 Every schema change begins with a PR against the `develop` branch of the `metadata-schema`_ repository.
-This is were the DCP/2 consortium determines
+This is where the DCP/2 consortium determines

 * the impact of the change